C. L. R. James: Writings on cricket

 He is widely known as a writer on cricket, especially for his autobiographical 1963 book, Beyond a Boundary, which he himself described as "neither cricket reminiscences nor autobiography".
 It is considered a seminal work on the game, and is often named as the best single book on cricket.
 John Arlott called it "so outstanding as to compel any reviewer to check his adjectives several times before he describes it and, since he is likely to be dealing in superlatives, to measure them carefully to avoid over-praise – which this book does not need ... in the opinion of the reviewer, it is the finest book written about the game of cricket."
-A conference to mark the 50th anniversary of its first publication was held 10–11 May 2013.
+A conference to mark the 50th anniversary of its first publication was held at the University of Glasgow, 10–11 May 2013.

 The book's key question, frequently quoted by modern journalists and essayists, is inspired by a line in Rudyard Kipling's poem "English Flag" – "What do they know of England who only England know?"
 James asks in the Preface: "What do they know of cricket who only cricket know?"
 Acknowledging that "To answer involves ideas as well as facts", James uses this challenge as the basis for describing cricket in an historical and social context, the strong influence cricket had on his life, and how it meshed with his role in politics and his understanding of issues of class and race.

 While editor of The Nation, he led the successful campaign in 1960 to have Frank Worrell appointed the first black captain of the West Indies cricket team.
 James believed that the relationship between players and the public was a prominent reason behind the West Indies' achieving so much with so little.